PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 • if the venous FT4 concentration is below the normal range for age, treatment should be started immediately

-• if the venous TSH > 20mU/L, treatment should be started even if FT4 is normal
+• if the venous TSH > 20mu/L, treatment should be started even if FT4 is normal

-• if the venous TSH concentration is 8-20 mu/L beyond 21 days in a well baby with a FT4 concentration within the limits for age the baby requires investigation (thyroid imaging) and consideration of commencing levothyroxine and re-testing off treatment at a later stage
+• if the venous TSH concentration is 6-20 mu/L beyond 21 days in a well baby with a FT4 concentration within the age-specific reference range, either:

 Thyroid Imaging